Video Game / Bloons Monkey City

 Bloons Monkey City provides examples of the following:

-- Alternate World Map: Bloon Dunes, featuring more deserts, new missions, and Monkey Engineers!
+- Alternate World Map: Bloon Dunes, featuring more deserts, unique missions, and Monkey Engineers!

 - Art Evolution: The Monkeys look different here than in Bloons Tower Defense 5.
 Just look at their eyes!

-- Awesome, but Impractical: PvP buildings.
+- Monkey vs. Monkey buildings.
 They enable you to blow the tar out of enemy players, but they are expensive, and some attacks require Bloonstones to activate!

 - Beta Test: There is a Release Candidate out.
 You can play it here.